 Mold

 We are hearing a lot about mold these days.
 Molds produce tiny spores that reproduce.
 Mold spores waft through the indoor and outdoor air continually.
 When mold spores land on a damp spot indoors, they may begin growing and digesting whatever they are growing on in order to survive.
 There are molds that can grow on wood, paper, carpet, and foods.
 When excessive moisture or water accumulates indoors, mold growth will often occur, particularly if the moisture problem remains undiscovered or un-addressed.
 There is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture.
 Martha's Vineyard is generally a moist climate because it’s an Island surrounded by water.
-Most homes employ dehumidifiers, especially in basements and crawlspaces.
+Most homes employ dehumidifiers, especially in basements and crawlspaces, and at a minimum from July through September.
 Molds can trigger asthma episodes in sensitive individuals with asthma.
+I have a very sensitive nose for mold, and when I smell it I stop and turn around.
+Mold in a basement, once it turns 'black' and gets airborne will migrate to floors above.
+Remediation can be very costly, so prevention is the key.
 For further information: "A Brief Guide to Mold, Moisture, and Your Home," - Environmental Protection Agency.

 Lead Paint